How to Make Friends in London

 4. Try out a new hobby

 Sometimes it helps when we try something new; this could mean learning how to play an instrument or taking up photography as a hobby.
 You’ll be able to meet fellow yoga lovers or budding macrame artists.
-No matter the new passion, there will be people at your class to befriend.
+No matter the new passion, there will be people in your class to befriend.

 5. Volunteer at a charity

 Kill two birds with one stone: give back to the community while making friends along the way.
 London is the capital of the UK so there are hundreds of charities that have shops or offices here.
 So, choose a cause you hold dear to your heart and start working.
-You’re likely to meet other individuals that share the same values as you.

 6. Get to know your local pub

 The Great British Pub is somewhat of an institution.
 But, going to your local London boozer is not a stereotype – it’s very true.
 Befriend the barman and you’ll soon see some familiar faces each weekend.
-Plus, you’ll more than likely make new pals in your local area.

 7. Try out a new fitness class

 Going for a quick jog with your earphones may be efficient, but you’re unlikely to be making new friends.
 There are many running clubs and park runs all over the capital for you to meet equally sporty Londoners.
-The capital is concentrated with all types of fitness classes.
-From CrossFit to SoulCycle and everything in between — London’s got your back!

 8. Utilise your existing network